| Client-side object | |

 Description

-method to navigate to the textarea field and give it focus.
+Use the focus method to navigate to the textarea field and give it focus.
 You can then either programmatically enter a value in the field or let the user enter a value.
-If you use this method without the select
+If you use this method without the select method, the cursor is positioned at the beginning of the field.

 See also

-, Textarea.select
+Textarea.blur, Textarea.select

 Example

-See example for Textarea.select
+See example for Textarea.select.

 handleEvent